Edoniah21/Resi-FIT-App/README.md

 ## Unit Tests and Pair Programming
 The unit tests thus far primarly consist of automated HTML requests to various parts of the website that should or should NOT be working.
-Mike and John pair programmed on the development of the unit tests for which we have included a screenshot of this task.
+Mike and John pair programmed on the development of the unit tests for which we have included a screenshot of this task below.
+Our unit tests are in the resifit_unittests.py file in our repo and we have included the output of our tests passing successfully below as well.

-## Progression of Sprint Burndown Chart
+TODO: add pair programming screenshot
-TODO
+TODO: add screenshot of tests passing

 ## Product Increment Which is Working Software!
 The website is up and running and can be found by clicking the below link.
 Please test our website out and let us know what you think!
 Both a mobile and desktop version are accesible from the same link.